-The Court of Broken Knives has been nominated for two Gemmell Awards, the Morningstar Award for best debut and Ravenheart Award for best cover.
-You can vote here: The Gemmell Awards
+The Court of Broken Knives has been shortlisted for the David Gemmell Morningstar Award for best debut novel of 2017.
+I am honoured and delighted by this.
+And I would very, very much like to win!
+You can vote here:

 Perfect for fans of Mark Lawrence and R Scott Bakker, The Court of Broken Knives is the explosive debut by one of grimdark fantasy’s most exciting new voices.